Want a PDF to save this story to read later? Enter your e-mail address and I'll send you a PDF right away.Enter your Email Address

 “Hey Jake,” said Charlie.
 “That guy looks just like you.”

 And the man did resemble how my face might look if I was trying to fight off my attackers in the middle of a parking lot in Kansas.
-Except for this fact; he looked a whole lot like my brother Dan who died fighting the war in Iraq.
+Except for this fact; he looked a whole lot like my brother Dan who died fighting the war in Afghanistan.

 Part Two – Jake Rutledge and the Guy with Bad Timing